Before you begin

 Default user field mapping

-You define how bob employee fields will be mapped to Azure fields.
-The synchronisation of user information will be according to the user field mappings you define.
-The below table shows the default field mappings:
+You define how Bob employee fields will be mapped to Azure fields.
+The synchronization of user information will be according to the user field mappings you define.
+The table below shows the default field mappings:

 Tenant name for the Azure AD account